cancer-research-malaysia/ImmuNeonSVM/README.md

 ## Dynamics of Neoantigens and Immune Signature Scores

-This repo serves to document the data analyses both what have been done by MH, and what I will do as SA.
+This repository serves to document the data analyses both what have been done by MH, and what I will do (SA).

 ### Summary of Work Logs
 MH did quite a substantial amount of EDA already on the datasets, but I am having trouble figuring out where to pick up the project when they left so I have decided to note down what MH have carried out prior to my taking over.